ornicar/FOQTyperBundle/README.markdown

 Disclaimer: this bundle is about typing less.
 Your keyboard will thank you.

-## Asumptions
+## Assumptions

-1. Symfony2 is about glorification of Object Oriented Programming.
+1. Symfony2 is the glorification of Object Oriented Programming.
-A popular pattern is called [Single responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle).
-It states that each class should have only one purpose.
+A popular pattern, called [Single responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle), states that each class should have only one purpose.

 2. It also means that for every single purpose you must write a new class.